Implantology · DGI-certified

 Restoration

-After healing, the final prosthetic restorations — crowns, bridges or bars — are placed, fabricated in Austrian master laboratories.
+After healing, the final prosthetic restorations — crowns, bridges or bars — are placed, fabricated in an Austrian master laboratory in Vienna.

 Precision work with dental loupes during an implant procedure